yonglin-wang/disentagled-style-rep/README.md

 # Disentangled Style Representation

-This project is for COSI 137B, Information Extraction, where we empirically examine the effectiveness of a proposed style transfer system on the task of formality transfer.
+This repository is for the final project for COSI 137B, Information Extraction.
+In our project, we empirically examine the effectiveness of a previously proposed style transfer system ([John et al., 2018](https://arxiv.org/abs/1808.04339)) on the task of formality transfer.

 Group members: Yonglin Wang, Xiaoyu Lu